syl20bnr/spacemacs/README.md

 ## Manual update (on master branch)
 Remove the `<` and `>` angle brackets when you're typing the lines below into your shell.
-And replace the text: "tag version which you are updating to" with a tagged version.
+Make sure to also replace the text: "tag version which you are updating to" with a tagged version.
 This page lists the [latest tags][]

 ```shell
 git fetch